 Three image compression levels are available – Normal, Aggressive, and Ultra.

 The normal compression level is lossless compression; there is no image quality loss at this compression level.

 However, the Aggressive and Ultra compression level provides a better compression optimization level, but there could be a slight image quality reduction.

 You need to test with a few images for the best compression level for image quality and optimization.

-JetPack is one of the most-used WordPress SEO plugins.
+JetPack is one of the most downloaded free WordPress SEO plugins of all time.

 It is an essential WordPress plugin that gives you access to many features and functionalities.
 It is active on over 5 million WordPress blogs.

-Jetpack is a feature-rich WordPress plugin.
+Jetpack is a feature-rich free WordPress plugin.
 But in this post, let’s focus on the SEO features.

 - Generates XML sitemap automatically when contents are published/updated.

 - Connect your site to Google Analytics.